davetownsend/generator-spring/README.md

 $ yo spring:hateoas
 ```

-Creates an intial Thymeleaf view *(has dependency on choosing the Thyemleaf starter option)*
+Creates an initial Thymeleaf view *(has dependency on choosing the Thyemleaf starter option)*

 ```
 $ yo spring:route